Your information – how we use it

 How we keep your records confidential

 Everyone working for the NHS must comply with the Common Law Duty of Confidence.
-Information you provide to the hospital in confidence will only be used for the purposes explained to you and to which you consented, unless there are other circumstances covered by the law.
+Information you provide in confidence will only be used for the purposes explained to you and to which you consented, unless there are other circumstances covered by the law.

 Ashburn Medical Centre complies with the NHS Confidentiality Code of Conduct.
 All our staff are required to protect your information, inform you of how your information will be used, and allow you to decide if and how your information can be shared.